holochain/docs-pages/src/pages/references/enable-holo.md

             }
             (Action::AgentValidationPkg(action_data), _) => {
                 // No prior CRUD actions were found, excepting possible ones
-                // done within `init` which we skipped if we're validiating an
+                // done within `init` which we skipped if we're validating an
                 // op produced after `init`.
 Allow all ops produced before
                 // `init`, and subject all ops produced after `init` to the
                 // read-only membrane proof check.